cyhunter/terrain_nodes_alpha/README.md

 Viewer node - Currently very buggy, either I don't know how to make it work properly or Blender's API needs to be updated to allow for proper view upadates.
 This node might be removed or changed completely.

+Erosion node - Slope output does not output anything yet.

 Interface - Node that is being processed will light up green.
 This usually works properly but sometimes will lag one node behind.

 There is still a lot of fine-tuning and user safety code to write.
 The main goal right now is to test the basic functionality.